SanCrystal/Tru-Elect/README.md

 > ## Repo Setup

 <p align="justify">
-To setup the repo, first fork the Team-SALD Tru-Elect repo, then clone the forked repository to create a copy on your local machine.
+To setup the repo, first fork the Team-LADS Tru-Elect repo, then clone the forked repository to create a copy on your local machine.
 </p>

     $ git clone https://github.com/<your-forked-repo>/Tru-Elect.git

 <p align="justify">
-Change directory to the cloned repo and set the Team-SALD Tru-Elect repository as the "upstream" and your forked repository as the "origin" using gitbash.
+Change directory to the cloned repo and set the Team-LADS Tru-Elect repository as the "upstream" and your forked repository as the "origin" using gitbash.
 </p>

-    $ git remote add upstream https://github.com/Team-SALD/Tru-Elect.git
+    $ git remote add upstream https://github.com/Team-LADS/Tru-Elect.git

 #